ColtonRandall/task-manager-api/README.md

 The following `curl` commands can be used to verify the controller works.
 Start the app first with `./mvnw spring-boot:run`.

-> **Note:** The controller currently uses an in-memory `HashMap` as a temporary task store.
-Data does not persist between restarts and will be replaced with a proper repository layer.
+> **Note:** The task store HashMap is in-memory and does not persist between restarts.

 ---